juanjin-dev/juanjin-dev.github.io/_posts/Learning Zephyr/2024-09-07-lz-00-before-starting-zephyr.md

 > Hey, I'm writing a post for the first time in here.
 This series posts would have a lot of misinformation, maybe.
 Because I'm still learning Zephyr too.
 But I thought my thoughts about prerequisites for beginning Zephyr would help you for those who have never used the modern embedded tools even OpenOCD.
 If you see something wrong, give me feedback.

 > You may have different development environment.
-I'm using [Ubuntu 24.04](https://ubuntu.com/download/desktop), [Visual Studio Code](https://code.visualstudio.com) and Zephyr 3.7 LTS.
+I'm using [Ubuntu 24.04](https://ubuntu.com/download/desktop), [Visual Studio Code](https://code.visualstudio.com) and **Zephyr 3.7 LTS**.
 In addition, I'll use [this](https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html) board for practice.

 ---